DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

-    time chart of ‘future history’ at the front of Robert Heinlein’s novel, it predicts that, after a period of social crisis caused by rapid technological advance, stability would be restored in the 1980s and 1990s through ‘...an opening of new frontiers and a return to nineteenth-century economy’!
+    time chart of ‘future history’ at the front of Robert Heinlein’s novel, it predicts that, after a period of social crisis caused by rapid technological advance, stability would be restored in the 1980s and 1990s through ‘…an opening of new frontiers and a return to nineteenth-century economy’!
 Heinlein, *The Man Who Sold the Moon*, pp. 8-9.